le0pard/le0pard.github.io/_posts/chef/2013-12-02-chef-and-tdd.md

 4 examples, 0 failures
 {% endhighlight %}

-Ok, tests pass.
+Ok, tests is pass.

-# Checking by Foodcritic
+## Checking by Foodcritic

 Now need check our cookbook by foodcritic: